pr-starfighter/starfighter/README.txt

 * SDL2_image <http://www.libsdl.org/projects/SDL_image/>
 * SDL2_mixer <http://www.libsdl.org/projects/SDL_mixer/>

-Once you have all dependencies installed, you can do the following:
+Once you have all dependencies installed, you can do the following from a terminal window:

     ./configure
     make